TerrellAaron/DC_Fall-Week-4-Machine-Learning/README.md

 - [ ] All changes are committed and pushed
 - [ ] Site is live on GitHub Pages
 - [ ] Everything works when you click the "Start" button
-- [ ] You've reflected on the prompts above (optional but encouraged!)
+- [ ] Update your portfolio and add a card for this project.

 ---